yWorks/yGuard/README.md

 In order to build the documentation you will need [mkdocs](https://www.mkdocs.org/):

 ```
-pip3 install mkdocs # or use a virtual environment if you prefer
+pip3 install mkdocs mkdocs-material # or use a virtual environment if you prefer
 mkdocs build
 ```